Health and Beauty Benefits of Tea

-Tea contains vitamins, minerals and anti oxidants that are great to enhance your beauty.
-Whether it is to soothe acne, refresh tired eyes, moisturize hair or get glowing skin, tea can be used in many different ways in your beauty routine.
+Tea contains vitamins, minerals, and antioxidants that are great for enhancing your beauty.
+Whether it’s to soothe acne, refresh tired eyes, moisturize hair, or achieve glowing skin, tea can be used in many different ways as part of your beauty routine.

 - Add shine to dull, lackluster hair.A hair rinse using green or black tea will boost brassy, blah strands.
 Simply steep tea bags in boiling water for 15 minutes and allow to cool for a few hours or overnight.
 Pour the tea onto freshly-washed hair and leave for ten minutes.
 Be sure to shampoo and condition afterward to seal in the shine.

 - Soothes sunburns.Cold compresses made out of tea bags can relieve pain and reduce redness.
 Calm and soothe skin from sunburn by using cold, green tea bags, or dip a soft cloth into some green tea and use it on the affected area.

 - Minimizes bug bites.We love lying out in the grass, but we sure hate mosquito bites.
 To take down the sting and bumps, apply a used, cold chamomile tea bag directly to the area — and relax.

 - Reduces puffy eyes and dark under-eye circles.Here’s another reason not to toss out your used bags of Earl Grey.
 One of the many beauties we met on the streets of New York City swears by this cheap, puffy-eye treatment.
 The caffeine in the tea bags helps to shrink blood vessels underneath the skin and eliminate darkness around the eye area.

 - Rids smelly-feet odor.Take off your shoes and socks and soak your feet for 15-20 minutes in a warmed solution of boiled black tea.
 Black tea helps keep the feet from sweating and smelling.
 The tannic acid in tea is both antibacterial and antifungal.